 Industrial trucks designed for hard, level surfaces must be restricted to those surfaces that are free of cracks, irregularities, or holes that could upset the balance of the industrial truck.

-Forklift operators operating in such a way that visibility is limited must be assisted by a designated person using a predetermined signal.
+Forklift operators positioning a load in such a way that visibility is limited must be assisted by a designated person directing the placement using a predetermined signal.

 Minnesota has adopted the federal forklift safety operator training and certification requirements.